SystemsApproach/private5g/ran.rst

 that defines the relevant set of functions that can be activated, the variables that can be reported, and policies that can be set.

-Finally, the xApp SDK, which in principle is the RAN counterpart of Flow Objectives, is specific to the ONOS-based implementation.
-It is currently little more than a "pass through" of the E2 interface, which implies the xApps must be aware of the available Service Models.
+Finally, the xApp SDK, which is specific to the ONOS-based implementation, is currently little more than a "pass through" of the E2 interface, which implies the xApps must be aware of the available Service Models.
 This is problematic in that it implicitly couples applications with devices, but defining a device-agnostic version is still a work-in-progress.

 4.5 Control Loops
 -----------------